 While the brochure was live, Volvo Denmark's marketing team took a look at the numbers.
 Many online brochure generators like ours have analytics to help to figure out what's converting and what isn’t.

-Armed with the data Volvo Denmark could cut or rework images or pages that weren’t performing.
+Armed with data, Volvo Denmark could cut or rework images or pages that weren’t performing.
 They could test different pop-ups and try to improve the visitor’s experience to convert them.

 In a perfect world, auto marketers would have a comprehensive overview of the sales funnel.
 Starting from when the buyer visits our web page, to downloading a brochure, to signing up for a test drive.